apache/superset/_sources/security.txt

 Admin
 """""
-Admins have all rights, including granting or revoking rights from other users and altering other people's slices and dashboards.
+Admins have all possible rights, including granting or revoking rights from other users and altering other people's slices and dashboards.

 Alpha
 """""